Plenty of people want to read more. They make New Year’s resolutions, they set goals, they even buy new books. Then they don’t read them.

 If you’re easily distracted or don’t think you have the best memory, it may be best to stick to reading one book at a time.

 This way you never have to decide what to read, as there’s only one book you’re reading at a given time.
 This may also help you enjoy a book more as you can truly immerse yourself in it.

 Don’t worry about how fast you’re making progress, just make your way through the book at a natural pace.
 Remember, it’s about the journey, not the destination.

 3. Read Multiple Books at a Time

-You can always come back to a book later, but in the meantime, don’t let it hold you back.
-There’s a better chance of finding your new favorite book if you don’t let the ones you’re not enjoying slow you down.
+You can always come back to a bad book later if you want, but for now, drop it and don’t let it hold you back.
+You’ll read more books if you intentionally focus on the ones you enjoy.

 5. Plant Books